-For more information, visit the St. Bernards Heart & Vascular website.
+For more information about our cardiac clinic, visit the St. Bernards Heart & Vascular website.

-If you are having a heart emergency, call 911, and get to the St. Bernards Heart Attack Treatment Center.
+If you are having a heart emergency, call 911, and get to the St. Bernards Heart Attack Treatment Center in Jonesboro, Arkansas.

 Educates cardiac patients on cardiac health and risk factors including, but not limited to: smoking cessation, lipid management, the effects of diabetes on the heart, and maintaining heart-healthy blood glucose levels.
 The Cardiac Educator is also involved with the education of patients on pre- and post-cardiac procedures, assists in educating patients on prescribed medications prior to procedures, assists in coordinating cardiac rehab while patient is both an inpatient and outpatient, and consults with a dietician to see patients with modifiable cardiac risk factors.
 The Cardiac Educator also assists in referring patients with modifiable cardiac risk factors to community education programs such as: